Being a candidate

 During your degree you might want to make changes to your course or enrolment, such as changing your supervisors, changing your project or changing to part time candidature.
 Find out what you need to do first, and how to apply.

-If problems arise during your degree, you can expect support and guidance from your graduate school.
-Read more about how to deal with problems, including getting in touch with key contacts and making appeals.
+If issues arise during your degree, you can expect support and guidance from your faculty.
+Read more about how to deal with issues, including getting in touch with key contacts and making appeals.

 Study Away allows you to undertake research-related activities such as fieldwork, attending conferences, attending classes or working with collaborators away from the University.